anthony2611/new-Main-module-code/README.md

 ![Logo](img/1280px-Aperture_Laboratories_Logo_wiht.png)

-Aperture Science Sweet Home System modul code
+Aperture Science Sweet Home System model code

-This is the main modul code for mqtt clients in the Sweet Home System
+This is the main model code for [MQTT](https://en.wikipedia.org/wiki/MQTT) clients in the Sweet Home System It is designed to run on [esp8266](https://en.wikipedia.org/wiki/ESP8266) boards for exsample [Wemos_D1](https://www.wemos.cc/en/latest/d1/index.html) but it will run on any esp8266 board the main function is to provide a sensor and relay interface for the server over MQTT

 ## Features